panosandr/Peer-Graded-Assignment/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The markdown file named CodeBook.md describes the variables, the data, and any transformations or work that you performed to clean up the data

+The end result is shown in the file tidydata.txt